Code-Institute-Submissions/trigg4tables/README.md

 ![IMAGE ALT TEXT](https://github.com/coderbeez/trigg4tables/blob/master/assets/images/header.png)

-**[Trigg 4 Tables](https://coderbeez.github.io/trigg4tables/)** a times tables practice site aimed at older children. *Milestone 2: Interactive Frontend Development - Code Institute
+**[Trigg 4 Tables](https://coderbeez.github.io/trigg4tables/)** a times tables practice website aimed at older children. *Milestone 2: Interactive Frontend Development - Code Institute*

 ## UX

 Trigg 4 Tables is aimed at primary school children aged 9 to 12 years, who are often set times tables homework to learn each night.
-It is designed to address some of the limitations of similar websites and apps.
+It is designed to address some of the limitations of similar websites and apps:

 1. **Target Age** Graphics that appeal to preteens verses younger children.

 2. **Tables Set** Ability to practice a full set of times tables.

 3. **Feedback** Detailed feedback to share once practice is complete.

 ### User Stories